 Leftovers can only last in your fridge for up to 3-5 days so you need to make the best of it!
 We’ve accumulated some of the best recipes so you can transform your leftovers into something extraordinary.
 We’ve found a few recipes that you’ve probably tried before and some that you most definitely haven’t!
 Be prepared to start meal planning because you’ll be making these all week long, or for however long your leftovers last.

-We’re going to start with the classic, the one everyone thinks of, a sandwich.
+We’re going to start with the classic and the one everyone thinks of — a sandwich.
 The idea is so simple that you won’t even need a recipe.
 You can customize the sandwich based on your taste preferences and whatever foods are leftover, giving you delicious Thanksgiving themed lunches for days to come.

 To create an excellent Thanksgiving leftover sandwich, start with two pieces of your choice of bread and add a spread of either mayo or butter.
 Then, fill it with whatever leftovers are enticing to you.
 We recommend fresh greens such as spinach, mashed potatoes or stuffing, cranberry sauce, and of course, turkey!